ELIFE-ASU/Neet/CONTRIBUTING.md

 ### Your First Code Contribution

-Your contributions are more than welcome!  before you get started It's also advisable that you read through the [API documentation](https://neet.readthedocs.io/en/latest/api.html) to make sure that you fully understand how the various components of Neet interact.
+Your contributions are more than welcome!
+It's also advisable that you read through the [API documentation](https://neet.readthedocs.io/en/latest/api.html) to make sure that you fully understand how the various components of Neet interact before you get started.

 For external contributions, we use [GitHub forks](https://guides.github.com/activities/forking/) and [pull requests](https://guides.github.com/activities/forking/#making-a-pull-request) workflow.
 To